 Read more about how your home is a real estate investment.

 Do not leave yourself or your family unprotected against financial storms… Build up savings. ~ Ezra Taft Benson

 Very high income and high savings rate

 For most people, I suggest calculating the personal emergency fund based on their income.
 For those who make a ton of money, the numbers may be a bit different.
-Or rather you have two options:
+Or rather, you have two options:

 Of course, you can use the same formula as described above if you make 70k per month.
-You would have a 30000 emergency fund or even 70 thousand dollars at home and easily accessible bank account with at least 200 thousand dollars on it.
-This way you have a high probability of continuing your lifestyle when you hit the rough patch.
+You would have a 30000 emergency fund or even 70 thousand dollars at home and an easily accessible bank account with at least 200 thousand dollars on it.
+This way, you have a high probability of continuing your lifestyle when you hit the rough patch.

 Lower spending, in turn, gives you a lot longer runway.
 And, of course, when you scale down your spending, you’ll feel the need to get back up and do something about the situation.

 The pain in the butt that will motivate you to act.

 Now let’s talk about the biggest risk you have.

 Health risks are the one thing against which most of the population is helpless — health problems in the family.